Best State Fair Foods, Ranked

-Interestingly, these treats faced a bit of controversy earlier this year, when the Minnesota State Fair announced it would be selling injectable mini donuts with fillings added via syringe.
+Interestingly, these treats faced a bit of controversy a few years back when the Minnesota State Fair announced it would be selling injectable mini donuts with fillings added via syringe.
 A petition protesting the item’s wastefulness and glorification of drug culture led to it being pulled from the fair.

 For a healthier version at home, you can bake your donuts instead of frying them a la this recipe.

 You can find fried cheese curds at many state fairs — but they're most famous in Wisconsin, the state best known for its love of all things dairy.
 Crunchy on the outside and gooey on the inside, the Midwest delicacy is reminiscent of mozzarella sticks and is made by deep-frying cheese-curd nuggets dipped in batter.

 If you’re feeling like something that’s not fried, regular old cheese curds are excellent, too.
 But only the fried version is over-the-top indulgent enough to make our list.